OoliteProject/oolite/README.md

 base SDL development kit.

-Then just type `make`, or, if you're using GNU make, `make -f Makefile`.
-On some systems, such as Gentoo, you may need to run `make -f Makefile OBJCFLAGS=-fobjc-exceptions`.
+Then just type `make`, or, if you're using GNU make, `make -f Makefile release`.
+On some systems, such as Gentoo, you may need to run `make -f Makefile release OBJCFLAGS=-fobjc-exceptions`.
 If you get errors like `make[1]: *** No rule to make target '/objc.make'.
 Stop.` it might help if you run `source /usr/share/GNUstep/Makefiles/GNUstep.sh` (the exact path to `GNUstep.sh` might differ).
 If you have problems with missing textures you can try to delete `deps/Linux-deps/include/png.h` and `deps/Linux-deps/include/pngconf.h` before compiling.